ADA-research/Sparkle/CONTRIBUTING.md

 1. Create a branch with the version number of the release from the `development` branch, named ``release/$VERSION''
 2. Update and commit `CHANGELOG.md` by creating a header with the release number and date; move everything from the `[unreleased]` header to the new release header (leaving the `[unreleased]` header empty for the next release).
 3. Update and commit `sparkle/about.py` by changing the version number.
 4. If there were updates to the CLI and/or the examples.md, make sure to re-compile their files for the Documentation.
 Run `md_to_sh.py` in the Documentation directory to compile the example .mds to executable .sh files, and run `command_descriptions.py` to automatically re-create the documentation for the CLI commands and their arguments.
+Run `mod_descriptions.py` to update the package descriptions.
 The documentation itself is after release automatically compiled and deployed to github pages.
 5. Merge the new version branch into both `development` and `main`, DO NOT delete the version branch!

 ## CHANGELOG